nivedithasooda/AppliedArtificalIntelligenceProject/README.md

 # Applied Artificial Intelligence Project
 Implemented Logistic Regression algorithm on Titanic dataset for predicting the survivors based on various features.

-Dataset used:  Titanic dataset for survival prediction
+Dataset used:  Titanic dataset for passenger survival prediction

 Using the training dataset(train.csv) containing various features like passenger gender, age etc. as inputs and survival as the output feature, to predict the survival of passengers listed in the testing dataset(test_input.csv).
 The expected  output(test_expected_output.csv) can be compared with the algorithm's prediction.

 Algorithm used: Logistic Regression